ansys/pyensight/doc/source/calc_functions.rst

     * - proximity radius
-      - (greater than or equal to 0.0) Used to determine the proximity area around each base node or element P over which the vorticity gamma is calculated on the 2D clip part.
+      - (greater than or equal to 0.0) Used to determine the proximity area around each base node or element P over which the vorticity gamma is calculated on the 2D part clip.
         The larger the proximity radius, the more nodes (or elements) that are used to calculate G and the slower the calculation.
 A proximity radius less than or equal to 0.0 will